NATURE MAKES IT BETTER

 The vast majority of the ecological impact of any garment is the energy used and waste water created during washing.
 So, the best way to reduce that impact is to wash less, wash cold, and line dry.
 Because wool is naturally antibacterial, stain and odor resistant it can go long periods without washing - until it really needs it.
 This isn't just beneficial on your adventures, it also helps lessen the impact on the planet.

 Wool is a renewable resource.
 With grass to graze and responsible and respectful animal care we can sustainably use this natural textile well into the future.
-Wool is effectively becomes a waste product of the merino sheep as for the best health and comfort of the animal the wool needs to be regularly shorn, just as your hair is cut, as the merino sheep does not 'shed' it's wool.
+Wool effectively becomes a waste product of the merino sheep as for the best health and comfort of the animal the wool needs to be regularly shorn, just as you cut your hair, as merino sheep do not 'shed' their wool.
 From there, it will regrow and renew indefinitely.